systemd

 budget is exhausted, the plugin stops processing the journal file and based on the processing completed so far and the number of entries in the journal file, it estimates the remaining number of log entries in that file.
 This is shown as[estimated]

-The fact that the latest 500k log entries and 1% of all journal files (which are spread over time) have been fully evaluated, including counting the number of appearances for each field value, the plugin usually provides an accurate representation of the whole timeframe.
+By analyzing the latest 500 thousand log entries and 1% of all journal files, the plugin provides an accurate representation of the entire timeframe.

 Keep in mind that although the plugin is quite effective and responds promptly when there are hundreds of journal files